Veronika Kudermetova: 2022: WTA Finals & WTA 1000 champion, singles No. 9 & doubles No. 2

 At the French Open, she reached a major quarterfinal in singles for the first time in her career, after Paula Badosa retired in the third round and a victory against Madison Keys in three sets, in the fourth.
 She made also the third round in doubles with Mertens.
 As a result, she reached a new career-high of world No. 2 in doubles after the conclusion of the tournament on 6 June 2022.

-At the Silicon Valley Classic, Kudermetova reached the semifinals by defeating Ons Jabeur in straight sets.
-At the US Open, she met Ons Jabeur again in the fourth round, but lost in straight sets.
+At the Silicon Valley Classic, Kudermetova reached the semifinals by defeating Ons Jabeur, in straight sets.
+At the US Open, she met Ons Jabeur again in the fourth round but this time lost in straight sets.

 At the Pan Pacific Open, Kudermetova reached the semifinals eventually losing to Zheng Qinwen in three sets.
 Seeded second at the Jasmin Open, she lost to Alizé Cornet in the semifinals.

 In receipt of a first-round bye in Guadalajara, she defeated Donna Vekić and Jelena Ostapenko in straight sets.
-In the quarterfinals, she fell to Maria Sakkari in a close three set match, which was also a qualifying match for the 2022 WTA Finals.
-Despite the result, she made her top-10 debut in the WTA rankings at world No. 9 in singles, on 24 October 2022.
+In the quarterfinals, she fell to Maria Sakkari in a close three-set match, which was also a qualifying match for the 2022 WTA Finals.
+Despite the result, she made her top-10 debut in the rankings at world No. 9 in singles, on 24 October 2022.
 However, she qualified for the WTA Finals in doubles with Mertens on 13 October 2022 for the first time in her career.

-In Fort Worth, Kudermetova along with Mertens raced into the doubles final, as they finish 3-0 in the round robin stage and eased past Desirae Krawczyk/Demi Schuurs in the semifinals.
-In the final, they came back from 2-7 down in the match-tiebreak to outlast defending champions & six time Grand Slam champions, Krejčíková and Siniaková, and win their third doubles title together.
+In Fort Worth, Kudermetova along with Mertens raced into the doubles final, as they finish 3–0 in the round-robin stage and eased past Desirae Krawczyk/Demi Schuurs in the semifinals.
+In the final, they came back from 2–7 down in the match-tiebreak to outlast defending champions and six time Grand Slam champions, Krejčíková and Siniaková, and win their third doubles title together.

-Kudermetova capped off the best season of her career as she finished the year ranked No. 9 in singles and No. 2 in doubles.
+Kudermetova capped off the best season of her career as she finished the year ranked No. 9 in singles, and No. 2 in doubles.